Why Journalism at Kent?

 There is a campus magazine to which students will be encouraged to contribute ideas, energy and articles.
 The Centre is home to KMTV, the local television service that offers news and entertainment to Maidstone and the surrounding areas and provides valuable work experience to students of journalism.back to top

 There is a thriving student community at Medway and campus facilities offer excellent opportunities to socialise.
 The Venue Café,Touchdown Café and the No 1 Bistro in the Rochester building (adjacent to the newsroom) provide spaces to eat, drink and chat.
-Also on campus are Coopers bar and a new student hub providing entertainment and social space will open in September 2016.
+Also on campus are Coopers bar and a new student hub providing entertainment and social space has opened in 2017.

 The Medway towns are home to Rochester Cathedral and Castle, art galleries, theatres, sporting facilities, nightclubs and a multiplex cinema.